bashthat/holberton-system_engineering-devops/README.md

-# holberton-system_engineering-devops
-print("hello world")

-#this is a directory on the use of the schebang, and developing a shell enviornment
+this is a continuation of holberton-system_engineering-devops, given we are doing bash scripting for the use of ssh and the RSA connectioin between database.